Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor: Discrete element description from edge-magnetoplasmon scattering

 \subsection{The model}

 We consider a quantum Hall bar of length $l$ in the integer quantum Hall regime with filling fraction $\nu\geq 1$ as depicted on Fig. \ref{fig/QH-bar}.
 We denote by $R$ (resp. $L$) the upper (resp. lower) edge channels which are right (resp. left) movers as depicted on Fig. \ref{fig/QH-bar}.
-We denote by $j^{(\text{in})}_\alpha$ the incoming current entering the Hall bar on side $\alpha=R$, $L$ and $j^{(\text{out})}_\alpha$ the outcoming one.
-Our goal is to relate the outcoming currents to the incoming ones in the presence of Coulomb interactions.
+We denote by $j^{(\text{in})}_\alpha$ the incoming current entering the Hall bar on side $\alpha=R$, $L$ and $j^{(\text{out})}_\alpha$ the outgoing one.
+Our goal is to relate the outgoing currents to the incoming ones in the presence of Coulomb interactions.

-Here $v_D$ denotes the bare drift velocity, which for simplicity we take identical for all edge channels.
+Here $v_{\text{d}}$ denotes the charge transport velocity, which for simplicity we take identical for all chiral edge channels.
 Coulomb interactions are described by assuming a discrete element model {\it à la} Christen-Büttiker \cite{Christen-1996-1} in which all the electrons within channels of the same chirality see the same time dependent potential $U_{R}(t)$ (for right movers) and $U_L(t)$ (for left movers).
 These potentials are related to the total charge stored within the $L$ and $R$ edge channels by a capacitance matrix

 in which

 and $\mathbf{C}$ denotes the capacitance matrix

 where $0\leq \eta\leq 1$ depending on the screening of Coulomb interaction between channels of opposite chiralities by nearby gates and other on-chip conductors.
 Eq. \eqref{eq/Coulomb} plays the role of a solution of the Poisson equation relating the electrical potential to the charge density.
 In this work, unless otherwise stated, we assume that the left and right chiral edge channels are in total influence and therefore that $\eta=1$.
 The capacitance $C_H$ can then be computed as the geometric capacitance of a stripline capacitor (see Sec. \ref{appendix/capacitance}).